 Home

-The Noctor Lab investigates development of the cerebral cortex, with a special focus on factors that regulate neural and glial precursor cells and the migration of cortical cells.
-Goals of the lab include establishing a firm foundation for understanding signaling systems that control normal brain development to better understand the origins of neurodevelopmental disorders.
-We investigate brain development in a variety of vertebrates, including rodents and mammalian species that possess gyrencephalic cerebral cortex.
-Our current work investigates the complex milieu in cortical proliferative zones, and how cellular interactions regulate normal developmental programs that include cell genesis and cellular migration.
+The Noctor Lab investigates development of the cerebral cortex, with a special focus on factors that regulate neural and glial precursor cells during gestation.
+The central goal of the lab is to establish a firm foundation for understanding systems that control normal brain development to better understand the origins of neurodevelopmental disorders.
+We investigate brain development in a variety of vertebrates, including nonhuman primates.
+Our current work investigates interactions between neural precursor cells, innate immune cells, and the developing vascular system in the prenatal brain.

-The MIND Institute is located on UC Davis’ Sacramento campus along with the School of Medicine, the Stem Cell Program, the Institute for Regenerative Cures – a facility supported by the California Institute for Regenerative Medicine, the UC Davis Imaging Research Center, and the Institute for Pediatric Regenerative Medicine, among others.
+The MIND Institute is located on the Sacramento campus along with the School of Medicine, the Stem Cell Program, the Institute for Regenerative Cures, and the UC Davis Imaging Research Center among others.

 UC Davis School of Medicine Education Bldg.
 March 2017